 The mountain range – majestic as it is – has to be treated with reverence and respect.
 Awe-inspiring beauty in nature is only the product of wild temperament and as anyone with mountain experience knows, conditions can change immeasurably and dramatically from one instant to the next.

-So how do you ensure that if your engine battery runs flat, you always have the means of getting that engine started, quickly and minimal fuss and downtime?
+So how do you ensure that if your engine battery runs flat, you always have the means of getting that engine started, quickly and with minimal fuss and downtime?
 How – in freezing temperatures – do you guarantee you can start your engine and get off the ground?
 The answer to both these questions is simple: You use a ground power unit (GPU).

 Chris Campbell is the Director of Maintenance at Talkeetna Air Taxi and has worked as a mechanic for multiple aviation companies.
 A colleague at a company in South Eastern Alaska recommended START PAC to Chris; the colleague felt that TAT could benefit hugely from having START PAC ground power units.
 After doing his own due diligence, owner Paul Roderick, followed Chris’ lead, purchasing four START PAC GPUs.
 He says, “The price is competitive for the high quality of the product.
 We just really like them!”